nrother/infinite-linq/README.md

 Obviously, operations like `Count()` won't work on infinite sequences.

-The idea came from some literature about Haskell.
+The idea came from a lecture about Haskell.
 I was amazed how easy it is to calculate the first _n_ primes in Haskell, using some kind of _implicit_ Sieve of Eratosthenes (http://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).